WeGo Transit COVID-19 UpdateLast Updated: 08/05/2020 10:30 a.m.

-Service Level: Enhanced ModifiedWe are operating service on a Saturday+ schedule effective March 30, 2020.
+Service Level: Enhanced ModifiedWe are operating service on a Saturday+ schedule with additional trips on select routes effective May 31, 2020.

 Service changes postponed until further notice.

 If you are in need of lifeline services to COVID-19 testing facilities, click here.